-45 Years Ago: John Lennon and Yoko Ono Record ‘Give Peace a Chance’ at Montreal Bed-In
+46 Years Ago: John Lennon and Yoko Ono’s Montreal Bed-In Leads to ‘Give Peace a Chance’

 “The whole effect of our bed-ins has made people talk about peace,” Lennon said.
 “We’re trying to interest young people in doing something about peace.
 But it must be done by non-violent means — otherwise there can only be chaos.
 We’re saying to the young people — and they have always been the hippest ones — we’re telling them to get the message across to the squares.”